What is Sub-Ohm Vaping?

 There’s even recognised cloud chasing competitions, like the World Series of Vape in Las Vegas, where experienced vapers gather like dragons to compare their vapour plumes and crown a victor!

 All sounds fun and exciting so far, but just like deep sea diving and car racing, sub-ohm vaping is not without its risks.
-In fact it can be downright dangerous, so we cannot stress enough that it should only be undertaken by careful, experienced vapers.
+In fact it can be downright dangerous, so we cannot stress enough that we do not recommend it in any way.
+However if you're intent on pushing vaping to the extreme it's important to be clued-up and well informed.

 Pushing your battery to the limit this way can cause the device to overheat, melt and even explode.
 Sub-ohm vaping is not recommended, but if you must do it then make sure you do your homework first: read up on Ohm’s Law and basic electronics, explore vaping community forums and make sure you know exactly what you’re doing.